-- 1. The right to inspect and review the student's education records within 45 days of the day the College receives a request for access.
+- 1. Students have the right to inspect and review the student's education records within 45 days of the day the College receives a request for access.
 Students should submit to the Registrar a written request that identifies the record(s) they wish to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the Registrar, he or she shall advise the student of the correct official to whom the request should be addressed. - 2.
-The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
-Students should write the College official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+Students have the right to request amendments of their education records that they believe are inaccurate or misleading.
+A student should write the College official responsible for the record, clearly identify the part of the record he or she wants changed, and specify why the record is inaccurate or misleading.
+If the College decides not to amend the record as requested by the student, the College will notify him or her of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - 3.
+Students have the right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the College in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff), a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent), or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
+A school official is a person employed by the College in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel, and health staff), a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent), or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A school official has a legitimate educational interest if a review of an education record fulfills his or her professional responsibility. - 4.
+Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.